ysmood/nofs/readme.md

   - **<u>param</u>**: `opts` { _Object_ }

+    Extends the options of `eachDir`.
 Defaults:
     ```coffee
     {
     	# To filter paths.
+It can also be a RegExp.
-    	filter: (path, stats) -> true
+    	filter: -> true

     	isCacheStats: false

-    	# The current working directory to search.
-    	cwd: ''
     }
     ```
     If `isCacheStats` is set true, the return list array